 AWS Lambda automatically creates a new log group per function in Amazon CloudWatch Logs and writes logs to it when your function is invoked.
 You should delete the log group for the RequestUnicorn function.
 Also, if you launched any CloudFormation stacks, there may be log groups associated with custom resources in those stacks that you should delete.

-c.
-Select the /aws/lambda/RequestUnicorn log group.
-If you have many log groups in your account, you can type /aws/lambda/RequestUnicorn into the Filter text box to easily locate the log group.
+- Select the checkbox next to the /aws/lambda/RequestUnicorn log group.
+If you have several log groups in your account, you can enter /aws/lambda/RequestUnicorn into the Filter text box to locate the log group.

-f.
-If you launched any CloudFormation templates to complete a module, repeat steps 3-5 for any log groups which begin with /aws/lambda/wildrydes-webapp.
+- If you launched any CloudFormation templates to complete a module, repeat steps 2-4 for any log groups that begin with /aws/lambda/wildrydes-webapp.